hugo-ribaud/bumb-buddy/memory-bank/systemPatterns.md

 - **Navigation**: React Navigation for intuitive user flow and deep linking support
 - **Testing Strategy**: Jest and React Testing Library for comprehensive test coverage
 - **Realtime Implementation**: Supabase Realtime enabled with Metro bundler workarounds for Expo compatibility
+- **Database Schema**: Structured with a focus on security, flexibility, and future extensibility

 ## Component Relationships